 Section 1: Overview of the Data Center Management Cycle

-The processes listed above make or break an enterprise’s total cost of ownership and return on investment.
-Optimizing that list will result in the best performance, longest life, highest returns, and lowest expenses in their data center operations.
-Those who do not will see stifled results.
+The processes listed above can make or break an enterprise’s total cost of ownership and return on investment.

-As needs grow, and technology changes, a data center migration may be necessary.
-This may be a migration to the cloud or a physical relocation; these events are both fraught with risks and common pitfalls for data center managers to avoid.
-Eventually, the assets will reach the end of their life, and the data center may need to be decommissioned, or perhaps only some of the assets need to be taken care of.
-Regardless, data erasure is a significant concern before data center management decides whether to hire an IT asset disposition company (ITAD) or remarket the assets themselves.
+As needs grow, and technology changes, data center migration may be necessary.
+This may be a migration to the cloud or physical relocation; these events are both fraught with risks and common pitfalls for data center managers to avoid.

 Data Center Management Step 1: Asset Procurement